tech2wiki/tech2wiki-website/content/tech2_hardware_issues/faulty_vci.md

 ## Be careful when purchasing

 Just a warning, be careful when you purchase these.
 In my experience, even though the seller offered a 3 year warranty, once the item was paid for, and the transaction completed, he did not respond to messages through email or even through the purchasing site.
-I had to purchase the new VCI if I wanted my Tech 2 to work, so I went with another vendor, and looked for one that had the markings I showed above.
+I had to purchase the new VCI if I wanted my Tech2 to work, so I went with another vendor, and looked for one that had the markings I showed above.
 I can't guarantee that if you order the “qc” model VCI that you will get the higher quality one, only that this worked for me.

 Thank the [SaabCentral.com](http://www.saabcentral.com) for being the source information.